 Now, let us see some examples where you can convert Date to Text in Excel.

-When we need to convert Date to Text in ExcelDate To Text In ExcelYou can convert Date to Text in Excel through the most commonly used method, i.e., the text function or by using: Text-to-Column option, Copy Paste Method and VBA. , we need to use TEXT function in excel.
-As I already mentioned time & date in Excel are stored as numbers.
+When we need to convert Date to Text in ExcelDate To Text In ExcelYou can convert Date to Text in Excel through the most commonly used method, i.e., the text function or by using: Text-to-Column option, Copy Paste Method and VBA. , we need to use the TEXT function in excel.
+As I already mentioned, time & date in Excel is stored as numbers.
 However, sometimes we may require showing it as the text string.
-In such cases, we can use TEXT function.
+In such cases, we can use the TEXT function.

 - TEXT function consists of VALUE & FORMAT_TEXT.

 - VALUE: Which value you need to convert.
 It is simply the targeted cell.
 This could be a number, reference cell that contains a number.

 - FORMAT_TEXT: The format you need to give to the cell, i.e., the targeted cell.